thomasballinger/posts/2014-03-09-math-museum.markdown

 I couldn't help thinking of how much more I liked the MathWorks-sponsored math exhibit at the Boston Science museum - it presented neat ideas with more context, but was less interactive.
-But I think I was wrong about this - I don't remember any specific new ideas I left that exhibit with, beside feeling like I should do more math.
+But I think I learned less from it - I don't remember any specific new ideas I left that exhibit with, beside feeling like I should do more math.

-It also occurred to me that your annual ITP show might be neater too, for its interdisciplinary "everything is awesome" approach, but the average educational quality for me of each exhibit was much higher.
+It also occurred to me that the annual ITP show might be neater too, for its interdisciplinary "everything is awesome" approach, but the average educational quality for me of each exhibit was much higher at the Math Museum.

-Unfortunately there was a lot of ham-fisted teaching going on: I observed and experienced museum staff (probably mostly volunteers, all well-meaning) spouting lectures as though there were reading an interpretive sign.
+Unfortunately there was a lot of ham-fisted teaching going on: I observed and directly experienced museum staff (probably mostly volunteers, all well-meaning) spouting lectures as though there were reading an interpretive sign.
-The advantage of a real person over a sign that you can truly engage and teach instead of lecture, and let the museum-goer drive the experience - but perhaps there's no time for us to develop the relationship required for real learning.
+The advantage of a real person over a sign that you can truly engage and teach instead of lecture, and let the museum-goer drive the experience - but perhaps there's no time for us to develop the sorts of relationship required for that kind of learning.
 The element of "bring your kids here so they'll grow up to be smart," which I'm sure permeates most museums, seemed particularly strong at MoMath.
 This made it particularly disappointing that while the museum essentially has free math tutors, they mostly weren't very good.